Majramos/awesome/TOPICS.md

 ## unsupervised-learning

 *   [yzhao062/pyod](https://github.com/yzhao062/pyod) - A Python Library for Outlier and Anomaly Detection, Integrating Classical and Deep Learning Techniques
+*   [rasbt/mlxtend](https://github.com/rasbt/mlxtend) - A library of extension and helper modules for Python's data analysis and machine learning libraries.

 ## hadoop